 All students are required to have a laptop computer with internet access.
 Course assignments and examinations will be given that necessitate access to a computer and the Internet.
-Minimum specifications required by the PA program can be found at:
+Minimum specifications required by the PA program can be found at: https://support.westernu.edu/ Laptop Requirements

-https://www.westernu.edu/computing/computing-students/.